Bursaries to attend the European Association of Psychosomatic Medicine and the US Academy of Consultation-Liaison Psychiatry Conferences 2020

 - Hold a Professional/Practitioners doctorate and be registered with the Health & Care Professions Council.

 - Be actively engaged in providing a liaison mental health service in the UK.

-Applicants should submit the following documents by email:
+Applicants should submit the following documents by email before the closing date:

 - a personal statement of not more than 600 words outlining professional achievements, reasons for wanting to attend the meeting, the ways in which attendance would specifically benefit training, development or practice and how learning might be disseminated to others;

 - a full curriculum vitae;

 - two professional references/letters of support.
 These can be from a supervisor, educational supervisor, RCPsych Liaison Faculty member or recognised leader in the specialty;

 - relevant written confirmations of registration and employment status.